CH-Earth/summa/docs/input_output/SUMMA_input.md

 <a id="infile_format_nc"></a>
 [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) or Network Common Data Format is a file format that is widely used in geosciences to organize large data sets.
 The main advantages of using NetCDF files is that they are machine independent, they allow the user to include meta data directly in the data file, and they can be read by, visualized and analyzed using a large number of freely available software packages.
 The SUMMA documentation is not the place to learn about NetCDF.
 We assume that you know the difference between NetCDF dimensions, NetCDF variables, and NetCDF attributes (global and local).
 If you don't, then there are many tutorials available online.
 Note that the latter are different from the local SUMMA attributes that we are describing [below](#infile_local_attributes).

+SUMMA input files in NetCDF format can include variables (and dimensions) other than those specified below.
+They will simply not be read by SUMMA, but may be useful to facilitate further analysis and/or visualization.
+For example, it may be convenient to include latitude and longitude in many of the spatial files to allow visualization.

 ## Master configuration file
 <a id="infile_master_configuration"></a>